Paul-dev-ops/odin-recipes/README.md

 # odin-recipes
-welcome to my italian-venezuelan recipes website. named "Alchemy"
+welcome to my italian-venezuelan recipes web project. named "Alchemy"

 this is a place to enjoy, and have fun with the ones you love the most. here you will find recipes, liquor, lots of coffee and venezuelan